Top 5 Cremation Concerns

 Our funeral home also has our exclusive Sunset Memories Room.
 We stage this room with photos, videos, memorabilia and interactive displays that foster conversations as memories are recalled and stories are shared.
 Our goal is to help you honor your loved one by sharing fond memories and celebrating the story of their life.

-Sadly, failing to plan for a final resting place for the remains only creates a problem for future generations.
-Eventually they are faced with having to decide what to do with a collection of urns containing the remains of long lost relatives.
+Many choose to keep them somewhere–the garage, the attic, in the car or a closet.
+Future generations will be faced with having to decide what to do with a collection of urns containing the remains of long-lost relatives.

-For those families that memorialize their loved one at home, we have the area’s largest selection of take home memorial products.
+For those families that memorialize their loved one at home, we have the area’s largest selection of take-home memorial products.
 For example, we have a variety of options made with the actual ashes of their loved one including glass art objects and cremation jewelry that families cherish.
+To learn about the hundreds of options, check out our free Cremation Guide here.

 Some families have told us that they would like to have a way to preserve an element of their loved one’s physical body in a respectful and meaningful way.
 To address this concern, we have implemented two unique services; Fingerprint Scanning and DNA Collection.